thisandagain/rij/README.md

 ## rij (pronounced "rye")
 #### Safe and sensible work queue.

-Rij is a redis-backed module for processing and managing background tasks.
-Each task within Rij is isolated to a process.
+Rij is a Redis-backed Node.js module for reliabily processing and monitoring background tasks.

+Unlike [Resque](https://github.com/resque/resque), [DelayedJob](https://github.com/tobi/delayed_job), or [Beanstalkd](http://kr.github.io/beanstalkd/) – each task within Rij is isolated to a process.
 That process can fail or even throw without the primary "management" process being affected or the job being lost.
-Failed tasks are logged complete with a stack trace or error information passed by the worker and attempted again by default.
+Failed tasks are provided back to the master process complete with a stack trace and attempted again by default.

-Principles:
-- Safety
-- Minimalism
-- Idempotent operations.
+**Principles:** Safety, Minimalism, Idempotence

 ### Installation
 ```bash